mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/14/day-207/">August 14, 2017</a></small></div>
-<p><strong>Special Counsel Bob Mueller wants to interview Reince Priebus</strong>.
-Mueller has been talking with the West Wing about interviewing other current and former senior administration officials about specific meetings, who attended them and whether there are any notes, transcripts or documents about them.
-Mueller also wants to ask the officials about Trump’s decision to fire James Comey. (<a href="https://www.nytimes.com/2017/08/12/us/politics/mueller-trump-russia-priebus.html">New York Times</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/14/day-207/">August 14, 2017</a></small></div>
 <p><strong>A junior Trump campaign adviser repeatedly tried to setup a meeting with Putin</strong>.
 Starting in March 2016, George Papadopoulos sent at least a half-dozen emails to Trump campaign leadership to set up “a meeting between us and the Russian leadership to discuss US-Russia ties under President Trump.”
 He said that his Russian contacts welcomed the opportunity and that he was receiving “a lot of calls over the past month” about arranging a meeting.
 “Putin wants to host the Trump team when the time is right,” he wrote.
 Intelligence officials said the messages may have represented a Russian campaign to use lower-level aides to penetrate the 2016 campaign and see if the Trump campaign would be willing to cooperate. (<a href="https://www.washingtonpost.com/politics/trump-campaign-emails-show-aides-repeated-efforts-to-set-up-russia-meetings/2017/08/14/54d08da6-7dc2-11e7-83c7-5bd5460f0d7e_story.html">Washington Post</a>)</p>